-During this reporting period, the Bureau has issued several other proposed or final rules or requests for information under the Dodd-Frank Act, including issuing a final rule which will increase the number of financial institutions able to offer certain types of mortgages in rural and underserved areas, and gives small creditors time to adjust their business practices to comply with the rules, a final rule defining larger participants of the automobile financing market and defining certain automobile leasing activity as a financial product or service, which extends the Bureau's supervision relating to consumer financial protection laws to any nonbank auto finance company that makes, acquires, or refinances 10,000 or more loans or leases in a year, and a request for information (RFI) regarding student loan servicing.
+During this fiscal year, the Bureau has published several proposed or final rules or requests for information under the Dodd-Frank Act, including a rule moving the effective date of the Know Before you Owe (KBYO) Mortgage Servicing rule to October 3, 2015; amendments relating to small creditors and rural or underserved areas under Regulation Z; a final rule that will increase the number of financial institutions able to offer certain types of mortgages in rural and underserved areas, and gives small creditors time to adjust their business practices to comply with the rules; a final rule defining larger participants of the automobile financing market and defining certain automobile leasing activity as a financial product or service, which extends the Bureau's supervision relating to consumer financial protection laws to any nonbank auto finance company that makes, acquires, or refinances 10,000 or more loans or leases in a year; a request for information (RFI) regarding student loan servicing; an interpretive rule on homeownership counseling organizations lists and high-cost mortgage counseling; a rule that provides alternative small servicer definition for certain nonprofit entities; and a rule which, in certain circumstances, extends the timing requirement for revised disclosures in the KBYO mortgage disclosure rule.

-To support the implementation of and industry compliance with its rules, the Bureau has published a number of plain-language compliance guides summarizing certain rules, and it has actively engaged in discussions with industry about ways to achieve compliance.5 The Bureau also continued its efforts to streamline, modernize, and harmonize financial regulations that it inherited from other agencies.
+To support the implementation of and industry compliance with its rules, the Bureau has published plain-language compliance guides and video presentations summarizing them, and actively engaged in discussions with industry about ways to achieve compliance.
+The Bureau also continued its efforts to streamline, modernize, and harmonize financial regulations inherited from other agencies.

-In addition to implementing the Dodd-Frank Act, the Bureau continues to explore other areas where regulations may be needed to ensure that markets function properly and possibly harmful or inefficient practices are addressed.
-Over the next six months, the Bureau will continue implementing the Dodd-Frank Act and using its regulatory authority to ensure that consumers have access to consumer financial markets that are fair, transparent, and competitive.
+In addition to implementing the Dodd-Frank Act, the Bureau is exploring other areas where regulations may be needed to ensure that markets function properly and possibly harmful or inefficient practices are addressed.
+Over the next fiscal year, the Bureau will continue implementing the Dodd-Frank Act and using its regulatory authority to ensure that consumers have access to consumer financial markets that are fair, transparent, and competitive.